Tag Archives: SEO

 URL Structure & Page Hierarchy

-Once you have your list of keywords, you can begin to set up your URL structure and page hierarchy.
 Typically, sites have multiple pages that present information from a general to a more specific level.
 The organization of those pages is called the site or page structure.

-Most HVAC websites have a top-level Home page, an About Us page, and a Location page.
-Besides, they may also have a few general service top-level pages such as “Heating” or “Air Conditioning.”
-From there, HVAC sites lead into secondary pages that may include categories like “Central A/C Service,” “Furnace Service,” or “Central Heating.”
+Most HVAC websites have a top-level Home page, an About Us page, a Contact Us page, and a Reviews page.
+They may also have a few top-level general service pages, such as “Heating” or “Air Conditioning.”

-The third level of pages branches out from that point, which addresses specific services like “Natural Gas Furnace Repair” and “Ductless A/C System Installation.”
-Your site structure helps Google index your pages for search rankings and be straightforward and easy to follow.
+Your site structure should be straightforward and help Google index your pages for search rankings.
 The pages should flow nicely into each other and create a natural flow process for reaching them.

 Images & Videos